idea-kmi/CIDashboard/README.md

 ## Research

-The CI Dashboard came from research on Contested Collective Intelligence carried out by the [IDea group](https://idea.kmi.opena Institute.
+The CI Dashboard came from research on Contested Collective Intelligence carried out by the [IDea group](https://idea.kmi.open) from the Knowledge Media Institute.

 Contested Collective Intelligence (CCI) is a specific form of CI that emerges through structured discourse and argumentation.
 Mostly facilitated by argumentation-based online discussion tools, CCI aims at supporting collective sensemaking of complex societal dilemmas and seeks to improve our collective capability to face complex problems by talking to each other and debating online.